Abhishekp04/marks-prediction-app/README.md

-# marks-prediction-app
+# Student Marks Predictor

-ML app to predict student marks using study hours, attendance, and sleep.
-Built with Streamlit.
+This is a machine learning app that predicts student marks based on study hours, attendance, and sleep using Linear Regression.

+Built with:
+- Python
+- Scikit-learn
+- Streamlit